 While in law school, John was a member of the Legislative Law Journal and recipient of the Del Tufo Constitutional Law Award.
-He is an Army Veteran and JAG Officer in the New Jersey Army National Guard.
-In 2020, Kelly was elected to the Nutley Board of Commissioners, where he serves as Commissioner and Director of Nutley’s Public Affairs and Health Department.
+He is an Army Veteran and a JAG Officer in the New Jersey Army National Guard.
+In 2020, John was elected to the Nutley Board of Commissioners, where he serves as Commissioner and Director of Nutley’s Public Affairs and Health Department.

 John was selected for inclusion in 2024 Best Lawyers: Ones to Watch® in America list in Labor and Employment Law – Management.